 Published to coincide with the 20th anniversary of Kathy Acker's untimely death, Blood and Guts in High School is published for the first time in Penguin Classics, acknowledging the profound impact she has had on our culture, and alongside the authors her work pulsates with the influence of: William S. Burroughs, Cervantes and Charles Dickens, among others.

 From the author of the world-wide bestseller, The Unlikely Pilgrimage of Harold Fry, a new novel about learning how to listen and how to feel; and about second chances and choosing to be brave despite the odds.
 Because in the end, music can save us all ...

 1988.
 Frank owns a music shop.
 It is jam-packed with records of every speed, size and genre.
 Classical, jazz, punk – as long as it’s vinyl he sells it.
 Day after day Frank finds his customers the music they need.

 Then into his life walks Ilse Brauchmann.

 Ilse asks Frank to teach her about music.
 His instinct is to turn and run.
-And yet he is drawn to this strangely still, delicate woman with her Ziggy-red curls and her pea-green coat.
+And yet he is drawn to this strangely still, mysterious woman with her pea-green coat and her eyes as black as vinyl.
 But Ilse is not what she seems.
 And Frank has old wounds that threaten to re-open and a past he will never leave behind ...